1900–01 Burslem Port Vale F.C. season: Second Division

+Five games without victory ended with a 2–0 triumph at Burton Swifts after Vale had signed forward Adrian Capes from them.
+The victory heralded an upturn in results, and Vale rose to eighth place heading into Christmas.
+The team were winning at Small Heath on 29 December when Billy Heames had to be carried from the field following a foul; Small Heath used the man advantage to equalise and went on to win the game amid protestation from the Vale players that the hosts were wearing boots with sharp studs, as evidenced by circled cuts in James Peake's knees.
+The team remain in good form, however, losing just one of their next seven games to leave themselves in sixth position by 9 March.
+The sole defeat came at league leaders Burnley, who were accused of employing "shady tactics".
+New player Bert Eardley was described as "one of the best outside-rights Port Vale have ever had" following a 1–1 draw at fourth-placed New Brighton Tower.
+The side fell to a 2–0 defeat to Middlesbrough on 11 March, however, which was the first home loss in the league since 17 November.
+The league campaign came to a close with three victories in four games, including a 4–0 home win over Burton Swifts in front of a crowd of just 300.

-New boy Capes finished as top scorer, with Peake, Eardley, and Price contributing seven goals each.
-Goalkeeper Alfred Maybury made his debut on 8 September, and never missed a match after that, though was still released at the season's end (later joining Chesterfield).
+They ended the season in ninth place, having achieved just one point fewer than the previous season despite a greatly reduced playing budget.
+Capes finished as the top scorer, with Peake, Eardley, and Price contributing seven goals each.
+Goalkeeper Alfred Maybury made his debut on 8 September and never missed a match after that, though he was still released at the season's end (later joining Chesterfield).
 Eight other players managed at least 30 appearances (out of a possible 37), with George Price an ever-present.
 The defence was described as "consistent and sturdy", and Peake, Eardley, and Capes were praised for the turnaround in results.
 The policy of local youth continued, having been successful throughout the campaign.
 James Peake and Alfred Maybury departed, and full-back Frank Stokes was sold to Reading; but otherwise the original team was retained.

 Finances

-Financially the club lost £73, to add to their £1,000 debt.
+Financially, the club lost £73, which added to their £1,000 debt.
 Taking note from the previous campaign, the playing budget was reduced by over £750, though gate receipts dropped a further £235.
 Poor weather was blamed for the miserable support.
+The Shilling Fund raised only £47.

 Cup competitions

 In the FA Cup, a 3–1 home defeat was recorded to Second Division rivals New Brighton Tower in the opening round.
-The result was the same as their league encounter, down to an Adrian Capes consolation.
-Vale also exited both county cups at the first hurdle.
+The club also exited both the Birmingham Senior Cup and the Staffordshire Senior Cup at the first round stage with defeats to Potteries derby rivals Stoke.